vippsas/management-api/management-api-guide.md

 }
 ```

-The `orgno` is included to make it possible to find out which merchant a MSN
+The `orgno` is included to make it possible to find out the merchant that is associated with an MSN.
-belongs to, which is useful if only the MSN is known.
+This is useful when only the MSN is known.

 Future versions of the API will _probably_ return more information,
 and we will work with our partners to find out what is useful and possible.
 Some candidates:

-* Vipps products: Which Vipps products and APIs are available for this MSN ("eCom API", "Recurring API", "Login API", etc).
+* Vipps products: Which Vipps products and APIs are available for this MSN ("eCom API", "Recurring API", "Login API", etc.).
 * Transaction cost (price package)
 * Status: Active or deactivated